- Looks good inside and out

 Mazda no longer charges extra for active safety tech in its 2020 CX-5, something we heartily applaud.
 Combine its standard fare with excellent crash-test results, and we wind up with 8 out of 10 points here.

 The NHTSA awarded the crossover five stars overall, including four stars in the calculated rollover test.
-That’s as good as any crossover gets in the feds’ eyes.

 The IIHS says that the CX-5 aced its crash tests and that its headlights in most configurations rate “Good,” earning the small crossover a Top Safety Pick+ award.